our-people | faculty

 Berkeley Almand-Hunter

-Before joining the Roux Institute, Almand-Hunter was a data scientist at Square in San Francisco.
-In this role, she supported all of the data needs for the Capital Partnerships team, including determining which partner data would be useful in underwriting, working with engineering teams to store the data, building ETLs to make the data accessible for analytics, developing underwriting models, building dashboards to track loan origination and repayment, and reporting progress to key stakeholders.
+Before joining the Roux Institute, Dr. Almand-Hunter was a data scientist at Square in San Francisco.
+In this role, she supported all data needs for the Capital Partnerships team, including determining which partner data could be used in underwriting, working with engineering teams to store the data, building ETLs to make the data accessible for analytics, developing underwriting models, building dashboards to track loan origination and repayment, and collaborating with key stakeholders to make data-driven decisions.

-Almand-Hunter holds bachelor’s and master’s degrees in Mechanical Engineering from Colorado School of Mines, and a Ph.D. in mechanical engineering from the University of Colorado.
-She fell in love with data science while building machine learning models to calibrate low-cost ozone sensors for her graduate research.
-She lives in Hallowell with her husband, two young children, and greyhound.
+Dr. Almand-Hunter holds a Ph.D. in mechanical engineering from the University of Colorado and BS and MS degrees in Mechanical Engineering from Colorado School of Mines.
+She fell in love with data science while building machine learning models to calibrate low-cost ozone sensors during her graduate research.
+She lives in Hallowell, ME with her husband and two young children.